jaypeeZero/dotfiles/README.md

 ## Finder

-New windows open in `$HOME`---this setting doesn't seem to take from defaults Re-organize sidebar---while this may be possible with `plistBuddy`, I don't want to go through the effort currently, and this is different for each of my computers
+Re-organize sidebar---while this may be possible with `plistBuddy`, I don't want to go through the effort currently, and this is different for each of my computers

 ## Outlook